High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Theoretical model

 where $\es$ is the laser polarization unit vector, the peak field strength inside vacuum $F$ is related to the peak laser intensity by $I=F^2$, $\omega_L$ is the laser oscillation frequency corresponding to photon energy $\hbar \omega \approx 0.4$ eV and $\tau$ designates the pulse duration.
-To obtain the observables associated with HHG, we propagate forward in time the initially occupied valence electron Bloch states $|u_{v}(\ks,t)\rangle$ with the Hamiltonian in Eq.(\ref{Hkt}), by numerically solving the Schr\"{o}dinger equation
+To obtain the observables associated with HHG, we numerically solve the single-particle Schr\"{o}dinger equation

-subject to the initial conditions $|u_v(\ks,0)\rangle=|v \ks\rangle$, where $v=1 \ldots 8$ labels the eight initially occupied valence electron orbitals of ZnO; the single-particle density-matrix is defined
+subject to the initial conditions $|u_v(\ks,0)\rangle=|v \ks\rangle$, where $v=1 \ldots 8$ and $\ks$ label the eight initially occupied valence electron Bloch states with definite crystal momentum $\ks$; the single-particle density-matrix is defined

 and the three Cartesian components ($\alpha=x,y,z$) of the transient photo-induced current are obtained from the Brillouin zone integral